metaphacts/metaphactory-docker-compose/README.md

 * Wildcard SSL certificate for the DNS entry *.mydocker.example.com placed in `/home/docker/config/nginx/certs`.
 Obviously, it is not required to use HTTPS.
 However, while the obvious reason for taking this extra step is security, there is another positive side-effect: Performance i.e. only with HTTPS new HTTP2 features are available, which will greatly speed-up the performance of many client-side applications.

 ### Setup
-1. Create a copy of the provided `config-template` folder i.e. `cp -r nginx/service-template nginx/config`.
+1. Create a copy of the provided `config template` folder i.e. `cp -r nginx/service-template nginx/config`.
 The idea is to maintain a deployment specific configuration.
+In the metaphactory AMI the prepared location is `/opt/metaphactory/docker-compose/nginx/config`.
-2. Copy the SSL certificate to `config/certs` i.e. the *.key file and *.crt file must be named equivalent to the hostname (e.g. mydocker.example.com.key and mydocker.example.com.crt, if you have a wildcard certificate for *.mydocker.example.com).
-Set proper permissions to protect the key file (i.e. docker must be able to read it, but no one else).
-The *.cert file should contain only the certificate body (from `-----BEGIN CERTIFICATE----- ` to `-----END CERTIFICATE----- `) but also all intermediate certificates/root certificate required for the certificate chain.
+2. Copy the SSL certificate to `config/certs` i.e. the *.key file and *.crt file must be named equivalent to the hostname (e.g. mydocker.example.com.key and mydocker.example.com.crt).
+Note that the same holds if you have a wildcard certificate for *.mydocker.example.com.
+Make sure to set proper permissions to protect the key file (i.e. docker must be able to read it, but no one else).
+The *.crt file should contain only the certificate body (from `-----BEGIN CERTIFICATE----- ` to `-----END CERTIFICATE----- `) and also all intermediate certificates/root certificate required for the certificate chain.
 You can simple concatenate these, however, order matters:

 		-----BEGIN CERTIFICATE-----
 		(Your Primary SSL certificate: your_domain_name.crt)